zaphod13/twofactor_duo/README.md

 ```
 ## Notes
-If there are any issues, check /var/log/httpd/error_log to see what errors are being thrown
+If there are any issues, check */var/log/httpd/error_log* to see what errors are being thrown

 If used with LDAP/Active Directory auth, you will need to change LDAP auth to use actual username not UUID.
-Do this by going into LDAP integration settings, in Expert section set the Internal Username Attribute to sAMAccountName
+Do this by going into LDAP integration settings, in the *Expert* section set the *Internal Username Attribute* to *sAMAccountName*